Licensed Practical Nurses (LPN) vs. Registered Nurses (RN)

 How to Become an RN

-As an RN, you can start your nursing career after earning either an ADN or a BSN, which take full-time students 2-4 years.
+As an RN, you can start your nursing career after earning either an ADN or a BSN, which takes full-time students 2-4 years.
 Both degrees prepare you to take the NCLEX-RN exam that leads to licensure.
-While you can work with an ADN degree, the American Association of Colleges of Nursing recommends that more employers encourage RNs to earn BSN degrees.
+While you can work with an ADN degree, there are additional benefits to getting a BSN degree.

-There is truth to the saying: the more you learn, the more you earn.
-In nursing, earning a higher degree and becoming an RN offers more opportunities and autonomy.
-However, both nursing careers offer job security, with a steady demand for more LPNs and RNs in the next decade.
+Earning a higher degree and becoming an RN offers more opportunities and autonomy in nursing.
+However, both nursing careers offer job security, and there will be a steady demand for more LPNs and RNs in the next decade.

 LPN Salary and Career Outlook

-Where you live, your degree, your seniority, and nursing specialty influence what you earn as an LPN.
-The bottom 10% of LPNs earned less than $37,150 as of May 2021, according to the BLS.
-And the top 10% enjoyed salaries above $63,790.
+Where you live, your degree, seniority, and nursing specialty influence what you earn as an LPN.
+According to the BLS, the bottom 10% of LPNs earned $45,670 as of May 2023.
+And the top 10% enjoyed salaries above $77,870.

-Government agencies pay LPNs the most with median salaries of $52,210.
-No matter the setting, there is demand for LPNs.
-The BLS projects that jobs for LPNs will grow by 6% from 2021-2031, with employers adding 58,800 positions during that time.
+Skilled nursing facilities pay LPNs the most, with median salaries of $63,730.
+No matter the setting, there is a demand for LPNs.
+The BLS projects that jobs for LPNs will grow by 5% from 2022-2033, with employers adding 34,900 positions.

 RN Salary and Career Outlook